 Postscript – The Firs, Kenilworth Road, Coventry

-Instone sold The Firs in the Spring of 1920 and the sale particulars make interesting reading:
+The Firs was put up for sale in the Spring of 1920 when Instone decided to move to London, and the sale particulars make interesting reading:

 - Within 1/2 mile of the station – 25 minutes from Birmingham and Leamington and 2 hours to London